marklogic/marklogic-spark-connector/docs/reading-data/documents.md

 The connector mimics the behavior of the [MarkLogic Data Movement SDK](https://docs.marklogic.com/guide/java/data-movement) by creating a Spark partition per forest in the database associated with your REST API app server.
 Each partition reader will return all matching documents from its associated forest.
-The option `spark.marklogic.read.batchSize` controls how many documents will be returned in each call to MarkLogic; its value defaults to 100.
+The option `spark.marklogic.read.batchSize` controls how many documents will be returned in each call to MarkLogic; its value defaults to 500.
+For smaller documents, particularly those with 10 elements or fewer, you may find a batch size of 1,000 or even 10,000 to provide better performance.

 The `spark.marklogic.read.numPartitions` option does not impact performance when reading document rows, as 1 partition is always created for each forest.
 It is not possible for 2 or more partition readers to read from the same forest.